 What Are Normal Blood Sugar Levels?

-Blood sugar fluctuates throughout the day depending on food intake, exercise and other factors.
-Our body has mechanisms in place that maintain a healthy supply of glucose throughout the body.
-This involves the release of glucose if blood sugar falls below a threshold or the removal of glucose if the blood sugar rises above a threshold.
+It is normal for blood sugar levels to fluctuate throughout the day depending on food intake, exercise, and other factors.
+However, abnormally and persistently high or low levels can be life-threatening.
+The human body has mechanisms in place to maintain a healthy supply of glucose throughout the body.
+This involves the release of glucose if blood sugar falls dangerously low or the removal of glucose if blood sugar rises dangerously high.
 A malfunction in one or more of these mechanisms will lead to a metabolic disorder such as diabetes.
 Keeping track of your blood sugar is an important step towards understanding the cause of abnormal fluctuations in your blood sugar levels.

-Self-monitoring of blood glucose can be done by using a glucose meter.
+Self-monitoring of blood sugar can be done using a glucose meter.
 The standard unit for measuring blood glucose in the United States and Europe is milligrams per decilitre (mg/dL).
 In the UK and Canada, the most common unit for measuring blood glucose is millimol per litre (mmol/L).

 Fasting Blood Sugar